 • An official transcript

-• A writing sample on a topic relating to non-proliferation, strategic trade controls, or CBRN security (less than 5000 words)
+• A writing sample on a topic relating to non-proliferation, strategic trade controls, or CBRN security (2000 to 3000 words)

 WE ADMIT FOR FALL SEMESTER ONLY

-We are now accepting applications for Fall Semester 2016 as of September 1, 2015
+We will begin accepting applications for Fall Semester 2017 on September 1, 2016.

 Please read and follow these instructions carefully to avoid any delay in our handling of your application.
 Two offices handle each application, and it hinders rather than expedites the application process to send incorrect or unnecessary documents to either address.